Eng-Abdallah-Tarek/Snake-Monopoly/README.md

 ## Extending the Project

-To add some Features like poison, fire, ice effects.
+Adding some Features like poison, fire, ice effects.
-Sounds for dice, snake, ladder can change the whole game
+Sounds for dice, snake, ladder can change the whole game.
+Making a Snake-Monopoly digital Game Guide.
 ---

 ## License